 The following table sets forth our selected historical combined financial data.
-The historical selected combined financial data have been prepared to include all of Tyco's residential and small business security business in the United States and Canada and are a combination of the assets and liabilities that have been used in managing and operating this business.
-The combined statement of operations data for the six months ended March 30, 2012 and March 25, 2011 and the combined balance sheet data as of March 30, 2012 have been derived from our unaudited combined financial statements included elsewhere in this Information Statement.
-The combined statement of operations data set forth below for the fiscal years ended September 30, 2011, September 24, 2010 and September 25, 2009 and the combined balance sheet data as of September 30, 2011 and September 24, 2010 are derived from our audited combined financial statements included elsewhere in this Information Statement.
-The combined statement of operations data for the fiscal years ended September 26, 2008 and September 28, 2007 and the combined balance sheet data as of March 25, 2011, September 25, 2009, September 26, 2008 and September 28, 2007 are derived from unaudited combined financial statements that are not included in this Information Statement.
-The unaudited combined financial statements have been prepared according to U.S. GAAP on the same basis as the audited combined financial statements and, in the opinion of our management, include all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of the information set forth herein.
-ADT has a 52 or 53-week fiscal year that ends on the last Friday in September.
+The historical selected combined financial data have been prepared to include the financial statements of The ADT Corporation combined with all of Tyco's residential and small business security business in the United States and Canada and reflect a combination of the assets and liabilities that have been used in managing and operating this business.
+The combined statement of operations data for the nine months ended June 29, 2012 and June 24, 2011 and the combined balance sheet data as of June 29, 2012 have been derived from the unaudited financial statements of The ADT Corporation combined with the unaudited combined financial statements of the ADT North American Residential Security Business of Tyco International Ltd which are included elsewhere in this Information Statement.
+The combined statement of operations data set forth below for the fiscal years ended September 30, 2011, September 24, 2010 and September 25, 2009 and the combined balance sheet data as of September 30, 2011 and September 24, 2010 are derived from the audited combined financial statements of the ADT North American Residential Security Business of Tyco International Ltd included elsewhere in this Information Statement, which have been prepared in accordance with U.S. GAAP.
+The combined statement of operations data for the fiscal years ended September 26, 2008 and September 28, 2007 and the combined balance sheet data as of June 24, 2011, September 25, 2009, September 26, 2008 and September 28, 2007 are derived from the unaudited combined financial statements of the ADT North American Residential Security Business of Tyco International Ltd which are not included in this Information Statement.
+The unaudited financial statements have been prepared according to U.S. GAAP on the same basis as the audited financial statements and, in the opinion of our management, include all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of the information set forth herein.
+ADT has a 52- or 53-week fiscal year that ends on the last Friday in September.
 Fiscal years 2010, 2009, 2008 and 2007 were all 52-week years, while fiscal year 2011 was a 53-week year.

-The selected historical combined financial data presented below should be read in conjunction with our combined financial statements and accompanying notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+The selected historical combined financial data presented below should be read in conjunction with the financial statements of The ADT Corporation, the combined financial statements of the ADT North American Residential Security Business of Tyco International Ltd, the accompanying notes to those financial statements and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 Our combined financial data may not be indicative of our future performance and do not necessarily reflect what our financial condition and results of operations would have been had we operated as an independent, publicly-traded company during the periods presented, including changes that will occur in our operations and capitalization as a result of our spin-off from Tyco.